img_2688-11

 • In a small bowl, sprinkle the gelatin over the water and let soak 10 minutes (do not stir).

-• Meanwhile, heat the cream, sugar, orange peel, and vanilla in a medium saucepan over medium heat, stirring occasionally, to dissolve the sugar.
-As soon as it simmers, turn off the heat and add the gelatin mixture, stirring to dissolve the gelatin.
+• As soon as it simmers, turn off the heat and add the gelatin mixture (or melted agar-agar), stirring to dissolve the gelatin.
 (If the gelatin doesn’t completely dissolve in 3 minutes, return to the heat and warm gently until dissolved.)

-• Strain the mixture into a pitcher to remove the vanilla bean and orange rind.
-Pour the mixture into 6 to 8 ramekins or dessert cups, or into 1 larger dish.
-Chill, uncovered, at least 3 hours.
+• Pour the mixture into 6 to 8 ramekins or dessert cups, or into 1 larger dish.

 • To unmold, dip the cups in hot water for 10 seconds, then turn the panna cottas out onto dessert plates (or, simply serve in the cups or by the spoonful).
-Shave some chocolate curls onto the top of the panna cottas and serve with the orange segments.

 Tips: